-- 1. Change the interface and display properties.
+- 1. Compose the map or other images you want to capture. - 2.
 Right-click anywhere on the desktop and choose Properties from the context menu.
 Click on the Settings tab and set the screen area and color the highest level the computer can comfortably handle.
-A minimum setting for the screen area is 1024 by 768 pixels. - Click on the Appearance tab and, under Scheme.
-From the drop-down box, select Windows Standard for Windows 2000 or Silver or Olive for Windows XP.
-Click Apply and OK to close the Properties dialog box. - 3.
+A minimum setting for the screen area is 1024 by 768 pixels. - 3.
+Click on the Appearance tab and click on the Color Scheme drop-down.
+Select Windows Standard for Windows 2000 or Silver or Olive for Windows XP.
+Click Apply and OK to close the Properties dialog box. - 4.
 Close all but the target GIS application.
 Right-click on the taskbar.
 In the Taskbar and Start Menu Properties dialog box, check the box next to Auto Hide.
-Click OK. - 4.
-Open Windows Paint by choosing Start > Programs > Accessories > Paint. - Make sure the scrollbars in the Paint window are pushed completely to the left and top of the screen.
-Minimize Paint. - 6.
+Click OK. - 5.
+Open Windows Paint by choosing Start > Programs > Accessories > Paint. - 6.
+Make sure the scrollbars in the Paint window are pushed completely to the left and top of the screen.
+Minimize Paint. - 7.
 Make the desired GIS application active.
-Make any necessary adjustments to the map's symbology, text, and/or extent necessary to ensure a pleasing effect. - 7.
-Hold down the Control button and press the Prt Scn/SysRq button to copy the screen to the Windows clipboard. - 8.
-Maximize Paint and paste the image into a blank window by holding the Control button down and pressing the letter V or choosing Edit > Paste from the menu. - 9.
-Use the tools in Paint to crop or clean up the image, if necessary. - 10.
+Make any necessary adjustments to the map's symbology, text, and/or extent necessary to ensure a pleasing effect. - 8.
+Hold down the Control button and press the Prt Scn/SysRq button to copy the screen to the Windows clipboard. - 9.
+Maximize Paint and paste the image into a blank window by holding the Control button down and pressing the letter V or choosing Edit > Paste from the menu. - 10.
+Use the tools in Paint to crop or clean up the image, if necessary. - 11.
 Save the image with 24-bit color as a bitmap (BMP) format file.